agileware/civicrm-end-user-guide/docs/initial-set-up/customizing-the-user-interface.md

     Yes, a bar will appear at the top of your search results allowing you to choose a letter of the alphabet.
 Clicking A, for example, will take you to a page displaying only contacts that begin with A.
+    You might choose to disable this to speed up searching on a large database.

 -   **Include Order By Clause** (choose Yes or No): If you choose No, your search results will not be ordered.
 -   **Smart group cache timeout**: This determines how often the smart group cache is refreshed.
-For most sites this value should not be set to zero, since that means no caching at all and will slow down your site.
-Even on sites where contact data changes frequently, the suggested minimum value is 5 minutes.
+A value of 0 turns off caching.
+What works for you site might be variable.
+More information is [in the admin guide.](https://docs.civicrm.org/sysadmin/en/latest/setup/optimizations/).
 -   **Autocomplete Contact Search**: This is a series of checkboxes for basic contact fields (name, email, phone, etc).
 The fields that are checked will show up in the autocomplete results list that appears